yssource/rhai/README.md

 This is useful on some 32-bit targets where using 64-bit integers incur a performance penalty.

 If no floating-point is needed or supported, use the [`no_float`] feature to remove it.

+Strings in Rhai are _immutable_, meaning that they can be shared but not modified.
+In actual, the `ImmutableString` type is implemented as an `Rc`- or `Arc`-wrapped `String`.
+Any modification done to a Rhai string will cause the string to be cloned and the modifications made to the copy.

 The `to_string` function converts a standard type into a [string] for display purposes.